Flight Attendant

 Do you know much about Emirates ?? its something I have wanted to so I am applying when I am 21.
 Is there any tips for me ?? thank you !!

-Asked by Elisha almost 12 years ago
+Asked by Elisha over 12 years ago

 Well I don't know anyone personally who has worked at Emirates, but I can share with you the tidbits I've picked up about them here and there since working in the industry.
 Obviously they have an impressive product - that's maybe what attracted you to them in the first place - they are among the top luxury airlines out there today, offering crazy amenities like onboard showers and probably 20 course meals!
 But what does that mean for the flight attendants?